zaraharmon/zaraharmon.github.io/_publications/2015-10-01-paper-title-number-1.md

 excerpt: '<blockquote style="border: 2px solid #F8F5F5; padding: 10px; background-color: #F8F5F5;"> Our work on accessibility (Harmon & Kapatsinski, 2017) and my dissertation work (Harmon, 2019), demonstrates that high accessibility of a form results in the extension of that form to novel related contexts, an extension that is deemed less appropriate by the speakers when the production pressures are eliminated.
 <br>
 <br>   <b>Highlights</b>
-<br> - Semantic change results from extension of frequent forms to new uses.
+     - Semantic change results from extension of frequent forms to new uses.
 <br> - Extension of frequent forms to new uses occurs via accessibility in production.
 <br> - In contrast frequent forms are restricted to their original meanings in comprehension.
 <br> - Entrenchment in comprehension can curb (over-)extension in production.</blockquote>'